 Fall Intake vs Spring Intake - Which is Better for Study Abroad?

-University intakes refer to the specific periods during the academic year when international students can apply for admission to study abroad programs.
-The two major intake seasons are Fall Intake and Spring Intake, and choosing between them can be confusing for many students.
-Let’s understand what Fall Intake means and what Spring Intake means, and their differences.
+University intakes mean the times in the year when international students can apply for study abroad programs.
+The main intakes are Fall Intake and Spring Intake.
+Many students get confused which one to choose.
+Let’s see what Fall Intake is and what Spring Intake is, and how they are different.

 - Meaning of Intake in University Abroad